Skip to main content

 14 mentions Positive Neutral Negative

-The music in the game receives mixed reviews; while some players find it enjoyable and fitting with the colorful graphics, others feel it lacks the impact and memorability of classic soundtracks, such as those from Sonic games.
-A few users even opted to mute the game entirely, suggesting that the music does not significantly enhance the overall experience.
-However, there are mentions of solid tracks and a good soundtrack that complement the gameplay.
+The music in the game receives mixed reviews; while some players find it enjoyable and fitting with the game's aesthetic, others feel it lacks the impact and memorability of classic soundtracks, such as those from the Sonic series.
+Some users even opted to mute the game entirely, suggesting that the music does not significantly enhance the overall experience.
+However, there are mentions of solid tracks and a good balance of sound effects, indicating that while it may not be groundbreaking, it still contributes positively to the gameplay.

-• “The music is pretty enjoyable too, with good tracker-style tunes.”
+• “The music is pretty enjoyable too, good tracker style tunes.”

 • “The music is a drag, as well.”